welixfeber/tapp/content/about/index.md

 {{ anchor(title="Covered Topics")}}
 {% block_2c( left_text="Covered Topics" bg="white")%}

-AI regulations
+- AI Regulations
-AI frameworks and guidelines
+- AI Frameworks and Guidelines
-Current & emerging topics (e.g., responsible AI).
+- Current & Emerging Topics (e.g., Responsible AI).
-Laws & regulations – identifying what is sufficient and what is missing.
+- Laws & Regulations – Identifying What Is Sufficient and What Is Missing.
-Winners and losers in privacy performance among big tech & government agencies.
+- Winners and Losers in Privacy Performance Among Big Tech & Government Agencies.
-Approaches for protecting digital privacy.
+- Approaches for Protecting Digital Privacy.
-Privacy Index: Current state & outlook on digital privacy.
+- Privacy Index: Current State & Outlook on Digital Privacy.

 {% end %}

 {{ anchor(title="Submit a survey question")}}
+{% block_2c( left_text="Submit a Survey Question" bg="accent")%}

+We are no longer accepting survey question ideas for Wave 5.
+However, we are actively collecting ideas for Wave 6.
+If you have suggestions or would like to collaborate, please contact us.

+{% end %}

 {{ anchor(title="Join")}}
 {{